sooftware/kospeech/README.md

 ### Step 1: Run `preprocess.py`

 you can preprocess `KsponSpeech corpus` using [preprocess.py](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/preprocess/preprocess.py).
 Or refer [this documentation](https://github.com/sooftware/End-to-end-Speech-Recognition/wiki/Preparation-before-Training).
-This documentation contains information regarding the preprocessing of `KsponSpeech` The above documentation is written in Korean.
+This documentation contains information regarding the preprocessing of `KsponSpeech`.
+The above documentation is written in Korean.
 We will also write a documentation in English as soon as possible, so please wait a little bit.

 ### Step 2: Run `main.py`
 * Default setting